1

 • The Splurge Tier (AUD $150 – $300+): High-end, multi-course Omakase sushi dining in Tokyo's Ginza district or authentic A5 Kobe beef teppanyaki experiences require reservations months in advance and represent top-tier culinary investments.

-Hidden Costs and Financial Hacks for Australian
+Hidden Costs and Financial Hacks for Australians

 To prevent your holiday budget from bleeding unnecessary dollars, pay close attention to these three areas: